Idomoo-RnD/idomoo-python-sdk/README.md

 ## Documentation for API Endpoints
 All URIs are relative to *https://usa-api.idomoo.com/api/v2*

-The API includes two main levels:
+The API, and therefor SDK, include two main levels:

-[Generate API](docs/GenerateApi.md) - use this API to generate videos.
+[Generate SDK](docs/GenerateSDK.md) - use this SDK to generate videos.

-[Metadata API](docs/MetadataApi.md) - user this API to upload scenes, get information about scene and storyboards, and get information about your account.
+[Metadata SDK](docs/MetadataSDK.md) - user this SDK to upload scenes, get information about scene and storyboards, and get information about your account.

 ## Security
 - **Type**: HTTP basic authentication